jonathanwangjhu/cc-project/README.md

 * Run scripts `face_detection` with `python face_detection` and `emotion_detection` with `python emotion_detection` to see if your setup is working correctly.

 Setup adapted from [google](https://cloud.google.com/vision/docs/libraries).

+## Setup for Checkpoint 2
+* make sure you have `npm` installed on your computer and XCode.
+* `npm install -g ionic`

+* To compile our app and get it ready to deploy onto an iOS device, clone our repo and `cd` into the 'vision' directory.
+* Open XCode, and click on 'Open', and open the directory ios in vision > platforms.
+* Then, enter `ionic cordova prepare ios`
+* Once it's done compiling, select your iOS device next to the play button on the top left, and then press play.